Most of us want to spend the least to get the most.

 This not only hones in on the true value you provide client-to-client, but it also shows that you are confident in your ability to deliver results and effectively approach your client’s goals and desires.

 This is a fair approach if you think about it.

 Each client is a unique individual and will require a different effort to achieve the goals they seek to achieve.

-even if the methods and concepts are similar from a scientific perspective, the resource expenditure will be different.
+The resource expenditure will differ even if the methods and concepts are similar from a scientific perspective.

 For example, taking an already healthy individual with somewhat of an active background and who has fairly modest goals would naturally warrant less time and effort than coaching an untrained, morbidly obese person to a reasonable standard of health and fitness.